On February 17, 2009, all television broadcast stations are required to stop

 keeps us guessing, so I'm sure that's a popular channel.
 And the digital signals include program

-program that's on at the moment and what's coming up next.
+program that's showing at the moment and what's coming up next.

 Installation was dirt simple and required